 For the Shells

-- Heat a small saucepan of water over medium-low heat and bring it to a gentle simmer.
-Place a heatproof bowl over the pan and add the egg whites and granulated sugar.
-Whisk constantly until the sugar has fully dissolved, about 2 minutes.3 large egg whites, ½ cup granulated sugar
+- Add the egg whites and granulated sugar to the bowl.
+Whisk constantly until the sugar has fully dissolved, about 3-4 minutes.3 large egg whites, ½ cup granulated sugar

-- Transfer the egg whites to the bowl of a stand mixer fitted with the whisk attachment and beat on medium-high speed (Kitchenaid #8) until stiff peaks form, about 5 minutes.
+- Transfer the egg white mixture to the bowl of a stand mixer fitted with the whisk attachment.
+Beat on medium-high speed until they form stiff peaks, about 5 minutes.

-- Using a fine-mesh sieve, sift the powdered sugar and almond flour into the egg white mixture.
-Discard any large lumps; don’t force them through the sieve.⅘ cup powdered sugar, 1 cup almond flour
+- Sift the powdered sugar and almond flour into the beaten egg whites.
+Fold the mixture gently to incorporate the dry ingredients into the egg whites.⅘ cup powdered sugar, 1 cup almond flour

 - Gently fold the dry ingredients into the egg whites by making a J shape with your spatula.
 Make sure to fold all the way to the bottom of the bowl!